DataDog/documentation/content/en/network_monitoring/dns/_index.md

 ## Setup

-Before you can begin to use DNS Monitoring, [set up Network Performance Monitoring][1].
+Before you can begin to use DNS Monitoring, [set up Cloud Network Monitoring][1].
 Also ensure you are using the latest version of the Agent, or at least Agent v7.23+ for Linux OS, and v7.28+ for Windows Server.
-Once installed, a **DNS** tab is accessible in the Network Performance Monitoring product.
+Once installed, a **DNS** tab is accessible in the Cloud Network Monitoring product.

 Are you looking for Network Device Monitoring instead?
 See the [NDM setup instructions][2].